-Quebec judge under fire for his comments during sex assault case
+Quebec judge under fire for his comments during sex-assault case

-Quebec's justice minister has asked the province's judicial council to investigate a judge who commented on the physical appearance of a teenage sexual assault victim and suggested she was flattered by the attention.
+Quebec's Justice Minister has asked the province's judicial council to investigate a judge who commented on the physical appearance of a teenage sexual-assault victim and suggested she was flattered by the attention.

 Justice Jean-Paul Braun of the Quebec Court was presiding over the trial of a taxi driver last May when he made the comments.